Abdelmoneim-Moustafa/Webpage-Keyword-Search/README.md

-**Why 403/404 get a second chance:** several vendors (NXP, Ruland, and likely others) return a 403 or 404 to plain non-browser HTTP requests as an anti-bot measure, even though the exact same URL loads a completely real page in an actual browser.
-A genuine "this part doesn't exist" 404 looks identical at the HTTP level, so rather than guess, the tool lets the browser pass make the real call.
+**Why 403/404 get a second chance:** several vendors (NXP, Ruland, and likely others) return a 403 or 404 to plain non-browser HTTP requests as an anti-bot measure, even though the same URL loads a completely real page in an actual browser.
+A genuine "this part doesn't exist" 404 looks identical at the HTTP level, so rather than guess, the tool lets the browser make the real call.

 ### Known slow / JS-only sites
 Currently: `abb.com`, `siemens.com`, `sieportal.siemens.com`, `nxp.com`,